St Clement's, Oxford

-St Clement's is a district in Oxford, England, on the east bank of the River Cherwell.
+St Clement's is an area and road in Oxford, England, on the east bank of the River Cherwell.
 "St Clement's" is usually taken to describe a small triangular area from The Plain (a roundabout) bounded by the River Cherwell to the North, Cowley Road to the South, and the foot of Headington Hill to the East.
 It also refers to the ecclesiastical parish of St Clement's which includes some neighbouring areas and is used in the names of local City and County electoral districts.

 The area has a multicultural and socially diverse population ranging from owner occupiers, student accommodation and homes in multiple occupation to social housing.
 A number of properties in the area belong to The Charity of Thomas Dawson (The Dawson Trust) which was founded in 1521 to generate money for the benefit of the people of St Clement's and the parish church.

 St Clement's Street (formerly High Street)

 The area's main road, St Clement's Street (often shortened to just "St Clement's"), links The Plain near Magdalen Bridge with London Place at the foot of Headington Hill at the junction with Marston Road to the north.
 The road continues east as Headington Road and is designated the A420.
 At the point where St Clement's reaches South Park, there is a junction with Morrell Avenue to the southwest.